by The Teacher

 New Jersey, USA

-Power of One NoteHaving taught for 15 years, I had come to realize that teaching was a profession where you receive very few “thank you’s” and where the impact you have will never be known.
+Having taught for 15 years, I realized that teaching was a profession where you receive very few thank-you’s and never know the impact you’ve had.
 This empty feeling is especially acute on graduation day.

 I headed towards the gymnasium ceremony and decided to stop by the room where I teach American history to pick up a few items I wanted to bring home.

 As I read the letter, tears streamed down my cheeks.
-When I had finished, I quickly went to the gymnasium.
+When I finished, I quickly went to the gymnasium.
 Quite honestly, I do not remember anything regarding the ceremony; my thoughts kept going back to the letter.
-I do remember thinking that I’d better not make eye contact with her during the ceremony, because I would not be able to hold back my tears, and my colleagues would wonder what was happening to such a stoic member of the faculty.
+I remember thinking that I’d better not make eye contact with her during the ceremony because I would not be able to hold back my tears, and my colleagues would wonder what was happening to such a stoic member of the faculty.

 Since this former student works at a local eatery when she is home from college, I see her from time to time.
-I always make a point of saying hello and inquire about her college experience.
+I always make a point of saying hello and inquiring about her college experience.
 I hope she realizes the impact she has had on me.

-Whenever I have misgivings about teaching, or question whether I make a difference, I read her note, and the tears appear once again — tears of gratitude for having the opportunity to meet this one angelic student.
+Whenever I have misgivings about teaching or question whether I make a difference, I read her note, and the tears appear once again — tears of gratitude for having the opportunity to meet this one angelic student.

-• My thoughts precisely!
+My thoughts precisely!
 Please do not just “hope that she realizes the impact she had”, follow her example and let her know clearly – preferably in writing so that she can take it out and reread it when she has misgivings or questions.

-1. I agree.
+I agree.
 The student’s acknowledgment of the teacher’s impact had a profound affect on the teacher.
 Why hasn’t the teacher reciprocated and told the student of the positive impact she had on somebody?

-2. I was also a teacher (now retired), and, like her, positive feedback was uncommon, because kids are kids.
+I was also a teacher (now retired), and, like her, positive feedback was uncommon, because kids are kids.
 But I became Facebook friends with some of my former students who are old enough to have FB accounts.
 One day of them, reacting bitterly to the world situation, posted one day that you can’t believe anything you learn in school.
 I replied (with a smiley face) that I hope she didn’t mean EVERYTHING she learned.

 Her reply brought tears to my eyes.
 I hope you (and she) won’t mind me repeating it: “i would actually like to apologize for being the bad kid in class so many years ago….u was a great teacher surprisingly many of the things i learned in ur class im teaching my kids today….u inspired my love for writing when u told me to write my feelings down & start my first journal in 6th grade….for everything u’ve done….i wanna thank u for being such an awesome teacher”